MohammedYazin-N/MySQL-DDL-Commands--/README.md

 4. TRUNCATE: Remove all records from a table without affecting its structure.

-5. RENAME : Renames thr current selected Table
+5. RENAME : Renames the  current selected Table

 # Project Structure